Professor, Ph.D. English

 - Theories of race, ethnicity, migration

 - Email: firstname.lastname@example.org

 About Elvira Pulitano

-Dr. Pulitano’s research and teaching interests include Indigenous and Africana Studies, Caribbean Studies, Literatures of the African Diaspora, theories of race and ethnicity, migration, diaspora, and human rights discourse.
+Dr. Pulitano’s research and teaching interests include Indigenous and Africana Studies, Caribbean Studies, theories of race and ethnicity, migration, diaspora, and human rights discourse.
 She joined the ethnic studies department at Cal Poly in fall 2006.
-A Fulbright scholar from Italy, Dr. Pulitano holds a Ph.D. in English from the University of New Mexico where she specialized in Native American literatures and postcolonial studies.
+A Fulbright scholar from Italy, Dr. Pulitano holds a Ph.D. in English from the University of New Mexico where she specialized in Native American literature and postcolonial studies.
 Prior to her appointment at Cal Poly, she taught postcolonial literatures and theory at the Universities of Geneva and Lausanne, in Switzerland.

 Dr. Pulitano is currently completing a monograph focusing on ARTtivist practices as counter-discourse to “irregular” migration and border crossings in Europe.
 Previous publications include Transnational Narratives from the Caribbean: Diasporic Literature and the Human Experience (Routledge 2016), Indigenous Rights in the Age of the UN Declaration (Cambridge UP 2012), Transatlantic Voices: Interpretations of Native North American Literatures (The University of Nebraska Press, 2007), and Toward a Native American Critical Theory (The University of Nebraska Press, 2003).

 Dr. Pulitano is also a strong advocate for international education and has taught in the Cal Poly Global Programs in Spain and Perú.
 She recently developed Cal Poly's new study abroad program, “Language and Culture in Sicily,” a four-week program based in Palermo, Sicily, which she hopes to offer on-site in the near future.